Sado Island [佐渡島]

 Since that, it became the largest gold and silver mine in Japan.

-But, because of exhaustion of the mineral lode, the mining has been closed down in 1989.
+Because of exhaustion of vein of gold, the mining has been closed down in 1989.

-The total length of the driftways is over 400 km, and a section about 300 meters long are opened for visitors.
+The total length of the tunnels is over 400 km, and a section about 300 meters long is opened for visitors.

 From Aikawa town to the mine, it takes about 10 minutes by route bus.